HazemAM/mezzo-tracker/README.md

 - Playlist management
   - Add songs to one or multiple playlists, with duplicate song detection
   - Remove songs directly by swiping on them
-- Search
-  - Universal search across your entire library, with a top result to jump to
-  - Search only in parts of your library, or search directly in a playlist or album
 - Scrobbling to server, with support for `playbackReport` extension for accurate scrobbling
 - Album editorial notes, with text formatting support (e.g. bold, italic)
   - Available through compatible server plugins, including [Navidrome's official Apple Music plugin](https://github.com/navidrome/apple-music-plugin)